ivkuz/HeritabilityChangeEst/README.md

                   5. Original sample

-        plot_R2_main.R - Plot Fig. 3 and SF 7: Trait variance explained by PGS in the post-Soviet and Soviet groups
+        figure_R2_5.R generates Fig. 5; figures_R2_S4_S7.R generates Supplementary Fig. 4 and 7: Trait variance explained by PGS in the post-Soviet and Soviet groups

-        plot_R2_origSample.R -SF3: Variance explained by PGS in the post-Soviet and Soviet groups in the original sample
+        figures_R2_decades_5_S5_S6.R generates a fragment of Fig. 5,  Supplementary Fig. 5 and 6: Variance explained by PGS in the birth cohorts by half-decade

-        plot_R2_decades.R - Fig. 2  and SF 6: Heritability across different birth year cohorts
+        plot_R2_origSample.R generates Supplementary Fig. 14 and 15: Variance explained by PGS in the post-Soviet and Soviet groups in the original sample

-        plot R2_matching.R - Fig. 5 and SF 9:
+        plot R2_matching.R generates Fig. 6 and Supplementary Fig. 8: Variance of EA explained by PGSEA in subsamples from the groups (defined by wave participation and era) selected based on the distribution of EA in another subcohort

-                            Variance of EA explained by PGSEA in subsamples from the groups (defined by wave participation and era) selected based on the distribution of EA in another subcohort
+        plot_R2_weighting.R generates Fig. 7: Trait variance explained by PGS in weighted subsamples

-        plot_R2_weighting.R - Fig. 6: Trait variance explained by PGS in weighted subsamples
+        regressionInteractions.R analyses GxE through linear regression, generates Fig. 8 and Supplementary Fig. 9-11